 The Canon EOS M6 and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2012.
 The M6 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
-The cameras are based on an APS-C (M6) and a full frame sensor.
+The cameras are based on an APS-C (M6) and a full frame (5D Mark III) sensor.
 The M6 has a resolution of 24 megapixel, whereas the 5D Mark III provides 22.1 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Canon 5D Mark III.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably larger (132 percent) than the Canon M6.
 Moreover, the 5D Mark III is substantially heavier (144 percent) than the M6.
 It is noteworthy in this context that the 5D Mark III is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.